 Fast Second Citizenship

-James Dyson is exactly the kind of entrepreneur that the Singapore authorities want to attract, He is operating businesses, he’s super rich and successful and he’ll be viewed as a welcome addition to the community after a move to Singapore.
+James Dyson is exactly the kind of entrepreneur that the Singapore authorities want to attract.
+He is operating businesses, he’s super rich and successful, and he’ll be viewed as a welcome addition to the community after a move to Singapore.
 He’ll have no trouble getting a second citizenship in Singapore.
-A second passport in Singapore can be possible in as little as 2 years.
+A second passport in Singapore can be possible in as little as two years.
 It would be unusual for most people to obtain Singapore citizenship so quickly.
-But for someone like Dyson it’s likely to be waved through rapidly.
+But for someone like Dyson, it’s likely to be waved through rapidly.

 Easier Access to Explosive Growth Markets in Asia

 When Dyson made his move to Singapore, the reason he gave publicly was that he wanted to be closer to the booming Asian marketplace to develop his business.
 There’s no doubt that money is moving from west to east.
 It makes sense in certain businesses to be close to the action.
 A base in Asia brings you closer t supply chains and potential new markets in Asia.

 Safer than the UK